 Both Russia and China are most likely also not pleased with America’s extensive presence in the area.
 It could be advantageous for Russia and China for North Korea to have nuclear capabilities.
 For the two superpowers, North Korea is a check and balance on the peninsula and a thorn in the side of the US.

 The United States must lessen its perceived threat to North Korea by stepping back from discussions and reducing its military presence in the area.
 Lowering fear and anxiety increases the level of safety in a crisis situation and makes the possibility of dialogue more likely.
 Russia and China would likely approve of such measures as well and the US could no longer be blamed for raising tensions and escalating fears.

 China and Russia need to take a more active role with North Korea

-US Secretary of State Tillerson aptly responded after the most recent missile launch over Japan when he said, “China and Russia must indicate their intolerance for these reckless missile launches by taking direct actions of their own.”
+US Secretary of State Tillerson aptly responded after a missile launch over Japan in 2017 when he said, “China and Russia must indicate their intolerance for these reckless missile launches by taking direct actions of their own.”
 Russia has been relatively quiet stating that more sanctions are not the answer.
 China only states that “all parties should exercise restraint”, however, North Korea seems to be exempt from this plea.
 One begins to wonder what they both truly want as an outcome.